 Currently, the pets offered at the Pirate Emporium include parrots and monkeys.
 Within those two categories, there are two breeds.

 Among the parrots, you will find Macaws and Parakeets.
 Among the monkeys, you will find the Capuchin and the Barbary.

 Then, within each breed, you will find five different colors of each pet.

 Do these pets have different personalities?

-You’ll see more examples of these feathered and furry friends in images throughout the article—and we’ll add more after the update—but these screenshots from the preview stream will give you an introductory idea of what each breed looks like.
+You’ll see more examples of these feathered and furry friends in images throughout the article, but these screenshots below will give you an introductory idea of what each breed looks like.